milvusrobotics/docs/source/3_3_simple_communication.rst

 4. Test Your Nodes
 ------------------

 In a previous tutorials, ``roscore`` is started automatically via launching ``mrp2_gazebo.launch`` file.
-But now you must to open it first in another terminal:
+But now you must open it first in another terminal:

 ::